Capital Campaign

 The Vasser Woolley Foundation, Inc.

-Patrick & Susan Viguerie
+Susie and Patrick Viguerie

-Kathy Waller & Kenneth Goggins*
+Kathy Waller and Kenneth Goggins*

 Sally and Mel Westmoreland